On the Energy Self-Sustainability of IoT via Distributed Compressed Sensing: Analysis: Lower Bounds to the Probability of Incorrect Data Reconstruction

 and

 \end{theorem}

 \begin{IEEEproof} See Appendix B. \end{IEEEproof}

 The lower bounds to the PIDR embody various attributes associated with the performance of the various data gathering schemes.
-One can immediately infer from the lower bound in (\ref{eq:management1_Proposition_2}) that the performance of CS based data acquisition tends to deteriorate with the increase in the number of sensor nodes $K$, the increase in the signal sparsity $s$, and the decrease in mean energy availability $\frac{1}{\lambda_c}$ or $\frac{1}{\lambda_k}$ ($k=1,\ldots,K$).
-One can also infer additional behavior associated with the lower bounds by conducting an asymptotic analysis---using Taylor series expansions---in the regime where the EH process is highly correlated across the SNs ($\lambda_k \to \infty$) ($k=1,\ldots,K$) and in the regime where the EH process is highly uncorrelated across the SNs ($\lambda_c \to \infty$).
+One can immediately infer from the lower bound in (\ref{eq:management1_Proposition_2}) that the performance of CS based data acquisition tends to deteriorate with the increase in the number of devices $K$, the increase in the signal sparsity $s$, and the decrease in mean energy availability $\frac{1}{\lambda_c}$ or $\frac{1}{\lambda_k}$ ($k=1,\ldots,K$).
+One can also infer additional behavior associated with the lower bounds by conducting an asymptotic analysis---using Taylor series expansions---in the regime where the EH process is highly correlated across the devices ($\lambda_k \to \infty$) ($k=1,\ldots,K$) and in the regime where the EH process is highly uncorrelated across the devices ($\lambda_c \to \infty$).

 When the EH process is highly correlated, i.e., $\lambda_k \to \infty$ ($k=1,\ldots,K$) and $\lambda_c$ is finite, the lower bounds to the PIDR can be expanded as follows: